 The process of aural rehabilitation is highly individualized however; certain protocols are central to evaluation and creation of a treatment plan.

-- Familiarization of new hearing aids that compensate optimally for hearing loss.
+- Familiarization of your new hearing aids.

 - Ongoing counseling and training to improve overall communication abilities.